rreece/rreece.github.io/outline-of-philosophy/statistics.md

 -   Uncertainty of measuring an efficiency
     -   Precision vs recall for classification
     -   Classification and logistic regression
--   Neyman construction
 -   Bayesian credability intervals
     -   prior sensitivity
-    -   not invariant to reparametrization
+    -   not invariant to reparametrization in general
-    -   Jeffreys priors
+    -   Jeffreys priors are
 -   Examples:
     -   Some sample mean
     -   Measuring efficiency
     -   Bayesian lighthouse
+    -   Some HEP fit

 [^Aldrich1997]: @Aldrich_1997_RAFisher_and_the_making_of_maximum_likelihood\.
 [^Cowan1998pX]: @Cowan_1998_Statistical_Data_Analysis and @Cowan_2016_Statistics\, p.
 X.